 Yes.
 This.
 I could not answer it better.

-- I’ve heard you use one of my favorite phrases quite often, which is “Better to ask forgiveness than permission”, this is one of those philosophies that can only really be learned from experience I feel.
+I’ve heard you use one of my favourite phrases quite often, which is “Better to ask forgiveness than permission”, this is one of those philosophies that can only really be learned from experience I feel.
 Do you have a story you’d like to share of how you learned this?

 Ha!
 There was an old school NYC music business lawyer named Jules Kurz who I worked with back in the Roadrunner Records/Blue Grape days.
 He did all our contract and transactional work.
 Anyway, over the course of working with him he said three things that have always stuck with me:

 “Better to ask for forgiveness for permission…”

 “You should sue someone every couple of years, so people know you aren’t messing around…”

 “Owning a minority stake in a small business is one level above whale poop on the bottom of the ocean…”

 Needless to say, I’ve only taken the first quote to heart.